Rurouni Kenshin (film): Plot

 As the Imperialist forces celebrate their victory in the Battle of Toba–Fushimi, a participant known as the Hitokiri Battōsai walks away from the battlefield, abandoning his sword.
-But Battōsai's old katana is not left alone.
 It is claimed by one of the fallen, Udō Jin-e.

-A decade later, Saitō Hajime and his fellow policemen investigate the murder of an undercover cop supposedly by the hands of the Battōsai.
+A decade later, Saitō Hajime and his fellow policemen investigate the murder of an undercover cop supposedly by the Battōsai.
 But Saitō is not convinced and suspects Takeda Kanryū, a wealthy, but cruel businessman.
 Meanwhile, the former Battōsai (now calling himself Himura Kenshin) arrives in Tokyo.
-While roaming its streets, he meets Kamiya Kaoru, the owner of her late father's Kendo school.
+While roaming, he meets Kamiya Kaoru, the owner of her late father's Kendo school.
 With her dojo's name smeared by one bearing the name of Battōsai, she attacks him believing him to be the famed killer, but is proven wrong when Kenshin reveals he only carries a "reverse-blade sword" (逆刃刀, sakabatō).

-Elsewhere, Takani Megumi, a woman forced to make opium for Takeda Kanryū, escapes and turns to the police for a safe haven after witnessing the deaths of the other opium makers.
+Elsewhere, Takani Megumi, a woman forced to make opium for Takeda Kanryū, escapes and turns to the police for protection after witnessing the deaths of the other opium makers.
 However, Udō Jin-e, under the service of Kanryū, hunts her down, slaying everyone in the police station.
 Luckily, she escapes in the ensuing chaos.

 Kaoru crosses paths with Jin-e, the actual perpetrator killing under her dojo's style of swordsmanship.
-Utterly no match for him, she is injured in the fight, but Kenshin appears out of nowhere and saves her.
+No match for him, she is injured in the fight, but Kenshin appears out of nowhere and saves her.
 Jin-e immediately realizes Kenshin's hidden identity as the true Battōsai, before a swarm of policemen rush onto the scene, giving Kenshin and Kaoru a chance to flee.
 Kaoru leads Kenshin to her dojo where they will be safe.
 Later, a group of thugs under Takeda Kanryū attempt to take over the dojo.
 Kenshin beats down the entire gang without killing a single one before the police arrive.
-Kenshin takes the blame for the incident and gets himself arrested in order to help avoid Kaoru's dojo being blamed for the violence.
-Soon, Saitō recognizes him, briefly fights him when he refuses to help the police because he has vowed not to kill again and then releases him.
+Kenshin takes the blame for the incident and gets himself arrested in order to protect Kaoru's dojo.
+Saitō recognizes him and they briefly fight, with Kenshin refusing to help the police because he has vowed not to kill again.
 After his release, he is greeted by Kaoru who knows Kenshin is not the Battōsai who had defamed her dojo and takes him back to the dojo.
 Kenshin afterward moves in with Kaoru and her only student, the boy Myōjin Yahiko.